 Then we wandered in the wilderness for seven years, before finding shelter in ibooks Inc. An independent ublished outfit that pioneered ebook publication as well as producing conventional dead-tree books, it released two Wild Cards books: the anthology DEUCES DOWN in 2002, and John Miller’s solo novel, Death Draws Five in 2006, as well as contracting to reprint several of our original volumes.

-Unfortunately, ibooks founder and publisher Byron Preiss died in a traffic accident in 2005.
+Unfortunately, ibooks founder and publisher Byron Preiss died in a traffic accident (which you can check over here) in 2005.
 Within a year, ibooks declared bankruptcy, less than a month after publishing John’s novel.
 But the reprints and the new books had helped to reawaken interest in the world, and Tor Books stepped into the breach, bringing out the first volume of a brand-new traid, Inside Straight, in 2008, to immediate success.
 In 2010 Tor began reprinting the long out-of-print Bantam originals from the 1980s, some with additional stories by newer writers.
 Since the relaunch Tor has published six new books, and reissued seven old ones.
 More reissues are in the pipeline, along with six more originals, including the recently-announced British volume, Knaves Over Queens <https://www.wildcardsworld.com/aces-over-england/>.

 So, yeah.
 I know.
 I get another chance to kill off the series for good and all.
 Fingers crossed!